ecobost/cnn4brca/log.md

 Log with activities and questions arising during every week

+## May 5 - May 11
+### Activities
+* Write Chapter 3 in thesis
+* Write results from Experiment 1 in thesis.

+### To do
+* Change loss function for experiment 2
+* Run Experiment 2 hyperparameter search
+* Ask for institutional email

 ## Apr 29 - May 4
 ### Activities
 * Run refined hyperparameter search
 * Train best network

+### To do
 * Write hyperparameter results in thesis

-### To do
 * Write results from the best network
 * Ask for institutional email